StuartGJohnson/gpx_tools/README.md

 also note that both of these scripts respond usefully to the --help argument.

 A further refinement is that unit tests are provided with the plots (in particular, plt.show()) off by default.
-This assures they will run on OSX, but it is also useful in pycharm on linux or Windows to set or some of the
+This assures they will run on OSX, but it is also useful on linux or Windows to set some or all of the

 ```
 do_plots=False
 ```

 test default arguments to True to generate plots on the fly - and write some of them to disk.

 Running tests can be accomplished from the <repo>/test directory via: